 But, Tamborine Mountain is also home to a number of wineries, distilleries and the Witches Chase Cheese Company which makes it a great day trip from Brisbane.
 The Tamborine Mountain Gallery Walk is also a must for any visitor, especially first-timers who will be astounded by the number of shops selling everything from locally-made goods and unique wares as well as fashion, jewellery, cottage industry arts and crafts, produce, cellar door outlets and more.

 3. Maleny, Sunshine Coast

-Cafés are in no short supply in Maleny either and a couple that make a country getaway a tranquil and homely affair are Shotgun Espresso and Monica’s Cafe.
+Cafés are in no short supply in Maleny either and a couple that make a country getaway a tranquil and homely affair is Shotgun Espresso and Monica’s Cafe.
 At the same time, award-winning restaurant The Tamarind is a must for anyone who is keen on forward-thinking Asian cuisine and a night or two at Spicers Tamarind Retreat makes for one of the most romantic weekends away you can have near Brisbane.

 Maleny, though, is probably best known as the home of one of Australia’s most renowned dairy producers, Maleny Dairies.
 Lactose-intolerant or not, a farm tour through gorgeous paddocks is up there as a must-do in Maleny.
-You can try the delicious range of milks, yoghurts, custard and cream, cuddle with some farmyard friends and BYO picnic or use their on-site BBQs.
+You can try the delicious range of milk, yoghurts, custard and cream, cuddle with some farmyard friends and BYO picnic or use their on-site BBQs.

 Distance: 92 kilometres